HBADE2002/Quicksell_Kanban_board/README.md

 This is a project given by Quicksell for placement purposes

+link to the website (hosted on vercel) : https://quicksell-kanban-board.vercel.app/

 Objective of the project:
 You are required to create an interactive Kanban board application using React JS that interacts with the provided API